sriramteja04/MVC/README.md

 - Update-Database
 - Then buid the project and run it.
 It should be working fine
+# Link to Commit History : https://github.com/sriramteja04/MVC/commits/master
+Using this link you can view the issues during the project
 # Link to Issue tracker : https://github.com/sriramteja04/MVC/issues
 Using this link you can view the issues during the project

 # Display of running application.
 ![image](https://user-images.githubusercontent.com/35507658/54849170-7c4f3980-4cb1-11e9-8594-f12876e78ca8.png)